On the ring of cooperations for real hermitian K-theory: The algebraic Atiyah--Hirzebruch spectral sequence

+As an example, \Cref{Z_5 cw=0} depicts the coweight $cw \equiv 0 \, (2)$ portion of $Z_5^\mathbb{R}$.
+In this case, we have: \begin{itemize} \item the $h_0$-towers in stems 0 and 4 come from Atiyah--Hirzebruch filtration 0 in coweight $cw \equiv 0 \, (4)$; \item the $J$-tower in stem 8 is the $v_1$-torsion free component of the $(\rho, h_0)$-tower in Atiyah--Hirzebruch filtration 0; \item the staircase $\euscr{S}\langle 1\rangle$ in stem 12 consists of the $h_0$-towers and $J$-towers remaining from the big flag in Atiyah--Hirzebruch filtration 0 and the remainder of the big staircase from Atiyah--Hirzebruch filtration 3, together with hidden extensions. \end{itemize}

-\fbox{\textbf{Coweight $cw \equiv 1 \, (4)$}}
+\fbox{$\textup{E}_\infty$-\textbf{coweight $cw \equiv 1 \, (4)$}}

 The coweight $cw \equiv 1 \, (4)$ portion of the spectral sequence consists of classes coming from Atiyah--Hirzebruch filtration 0 in coweight $cw \equiv 1 \, (4)$ and from Atiyah--Hirzebruch filtration 2 in coweight $cw \equiv 0 \, (4)$.
-The $d_1$-differential between Atiyah--Hirzebruch filtrations 2 and 3 kills all of the classes from Atiyah--Hirzebruch filtration 2 in coweight $cw \equiv 0 \, (4)$ which are divisible by $h_0$.
-The $d_2$-differential between Atiyah--Hirzebruch filtrations 0 and 2 kills all of the classes from Atiyah--Hirzebruch filtration 2 in coweight $cw \equiv 0 \, (4)$ which support multiplication by $h_1$.
-By observation, we see that every class remaining from the big flag $\euscr{F}_{4i, i, 2i}$ on the $E_2$-page is of this kind.
-Moreover, the filtration forces $E_3=E_\infty$ on Atiyah--Hirzebruch filtration 2, so the only classes which survive are the bases of the $h_0$-towers
+The $d_1$-differential between Atiyah--Hirzebruch filtrations 2 and 3 kills all of the classes from Atiyah--Hirzebruch filtration 2 in coweight $cw \equiv 0 \, (4)$ which are divisible by $h_0$ (see \Cref{R-aAHSS(b_0(1)) E1 coweight 0} for the differential on the big flag summands and \Cref{fig:mainproof:d1_Htowers_cw0} for the differentials on the $h_0$-towers).
+The $d_2$-differential between Atiyah--Hirzebruch filtrations 0 and 2 kills all of the classes from Atiyah--Hirzebruch filtration 2 in coweight $cw \equiv 0 \, (4)$ which support multiplication by $h_1$ (see \Cref{R-aAHSS(b_0(1)) E2 coweight 0}).
+By observation, we see that every class remaining from the big flag $\euscr{F}_{4i, i, 2i}$ on the $\textup{E}_2$-page supports $h_1$-multiplication.
+Moreover, the Atiyah--Hirzebruch on $B_0^\mathbb{R}(1)$ filtration forces $\textup{E}_3=\textup{E}_\infty$ on Atiyah--Hirzebruch filtration 2, so the only classes which survive are the bases of the $h_0$-towers

+The $d_2$-differential between Atiyah--Hirzebruch filtrations 0 and 2 kills all of the classes from Atiyah--Hirzebruch filtration 0 in coweight $cw \equiv 1 \, (4)$ which are divisible by $h_1$.
+This can be recovered by appropriately shifting the analogous $d_2$-differential in the $\textbf{aAHSS}(B_0^\mathbb{R}(1))$ (see \Cref{R-aahss(b_0(1)) E2 coweight 1}).
+The $d_3$-differential between Atiyah--Hirzebruch filtrations 0 and 3 is determined by the formula